 Students are contacted by the Student Health Center only if results from the saliva tests indicate that they need to have a follow-up individual diagnostic test.
 Students generally do not need to self-isolate after submitting saliva samples for regular community saliva testing.
 Learn more about when to self-isolate.

 Student participation in community testing is essential to helping us monitor the spread of COVID-19, determine whether restrictions can be lifted, and protect the safety and health of everyone on campus.
 Learn more about participation in community saliva testing.

 Protocols for saliva analysis

 The saliva testing laboratory, fully operated by the university, has established stringent protocols for processing saliva samples.

 - Saliva collection tubes are bar coded, but the testing laboratory does not have access to personal information of any participant.
-The testing laboratory submits results to the Student Health Center, and only Student Health Center personnel have the ability to identify individuals whose saliva results indicate they need to schedule a diagnostic test.
+The testing laboratory submits results to the Student Health Center, and only Student Health Center personnel have the ability to identify individuals whose saliva results indicate that they need to schedule a diagnostic test.

 Wastewater epidemiology is a technique that is still developing and is being explored in tests around the world to detect the presence of the SARS CoV-2 virus, which causes COVID-19.
 While scientists are still learning about the utility of this surveillance technique, many believe it may provide useful data for decision-making.

 A wastewater sample is collected periodically from campus residential buildings and analyzed for presence of the virus.
 Coupled with results of community saliva testing and nasal swab testing of individuals, wastewater monitoring helps the university determine how well COVID-19 protections are working to safeguard students living on campus and when more targeted interventions may be necessary.